-You have a 60 to 70% chance of upselling to existing customers, and about a 5 to 20% chance to obtain new customers.
-Beyond the extra profits, SKUs can be used for upselling and cross-selling, which can help build a deeper relationship with your market.
-You create a wonderful and straightforward buying experience that will convince them to come back for more in the long term.
+You have a 60 to 70% chance of upselling to existing customers and about a 5 to 20% chance of obtaining new customers.
+Beyond the extra profits, you can use SKUs for upselling and cross-selling, which can help build a deeper relationship with your market.
+You create a wonderful and straightforward buying experience that will convince customers to return for more.

 5. Better Customer Experience

 If you are in sales, you have to know your products in and out.
-You have to know how one product differs from another.
-With this knowledge, you can easily organize your store or warehouse so you will be able to locate items fast in a physical store, or ship them promptly if you’re selling online.
+You have to understand how one product differs from another.
+With this knowledge, you can easily organize your store or warehouse to locate items quickly or ship them promptly if you’re selling online.

-When your staff learns your SKU architecture, they will know where the products are, decreasing wait time for customers.
+When your staff learns your SKU architecture, they will know where the products are, decreasing customer wait time.
 They can also easily guide the customer to make informed buying decisions.

 6. More Efficient Fulfillment

-With good use of SKU codes and inventory tools, you can fulfill orders faster.
-SKUs pave the way for the digitized processing of orders.
-This saves you time because not only can you pack and ship orders quicker, but your inventory is updated automatically.
+With good use of SKU codes and inventory tools, you can fulfill orders faster and pave the way for the digitized processing of orders.
+This saves you time because you can pack and ship orders quicker and update your inventory automatically.

 7. Reduce Shrinkage

 When you run a retail business, you might have different product suppliers.
-SKU numbers can help you keep a tab of the products coming in.
-You will know the exact number of items arriving at your warehouse or store, and if there are missing items, you can report them as missing, suspected mishandling, or possible theft.
+SKU numbers can help you keep a tab on the products coming in.
+You will know the exact number of items arriving at your warehouse or store.
+If there are missing items, you can report them as missing, suspected mishandling, or possible theft.

 8. Behavior Analytics

-Aside from knowing details about your inventory, SKU analytics can also provide you meaningful insights into your customers’ buying behavior.
-For example, you can see if customers tend to buy certain items together so you can plan the assortment of goods to have available.
-You can also determine profitability per product, measure day’s inventory outstanding, learn about inventory turnover, and more.
+Aside from knowing details about your inventory, SKU analytics can provide meaningful insights into your customers’ buying behavior.
+For example, you can see if customers tend to buy specific items together so you can plan the assortment of goods to have available.
+You can also determine profitability per product, measure the day’s outstanding inventory, learn about inventory turnover, and more.

-The benefits of using SKU for your business revolve around not only managing inventory, but more importantly, fostering a better customer experience.
+The benefits of using SKU for your business revolve around managing inventory and, more importantly, fostering a better customer experience.

 How to Create SKU Numbers

-If the products you are selling do not have SKU codes, you can create the SKU numbers for them.
-Make sure you do not use your supplier’s SKU, because you might run into problems at the end of the day.
+If the products you sell do not have SKU numbers, you can create them.
+If you use inventory management software like inFlow, you can quickly generate them.
+Ensure you do not use your supplier’s SKU codes because you might encounter problems down the line.

 Quick Tips When Creating SKU Codes

-Here are some things to remember when you create your own SKU architecture:
+Here are some things to remember when you create your SKU architecture:

-● Do not use zero to start the SKU
+- Do not use zero to start the SKU number